-Revenue comprises the fair value of the sale of goods to external customers excluding excise duty and VAT and is net of rebates and trade discounts.
+Revenue comprises the fair value of the sale of goods to external customers excluding excise duty and VAT.

 Contracts and obligation

 All customer contracts have one element that the Group provides to the customer, being premium branded spirits.

 Therefore, the supply of the premium branded sprits is the only performance obligation and all revenue is recognised at a point in time.